 By Bus.

-I arrived in Puno by bus from Arequipa and the journey took me about 8 hours.
-I have already written in the Peru travel guide and you must have read it that the buses in Peru are fantastic.
-You can also take a bus from Copacabana or Cusco.
-Choose between the cheap local buses that stop a lot, more expensive and direct comfortable buses, and expensive tourist buses that stop for sightseeing in between.
+I arrived in Puno by bus from Arequipa in about eight hours.
+I have already written in the Peru travel guide, and you must have read it that the buses in Peru are fantastic.
+Or, take a bus from Copacabana or Cusco.
+Choose between the cheap local buses (that stop a lot), more expensive and direct comfortable buses, and expensive tourist buses that stop for sightseeing in between.

 A lot of travelers also cross into Puno, Peru by taking a bus from Copacabana or La Paz, Bolivia.